Mazzzy/contest-app/README.md

 - Send Connected users details to all
 - Receive vote details from client and update data
 - Realtime sync of data using socket.io
+- Express based APIs for the Contest CRUD operations

 ## Web App - Admin Panel
 - Create Contest by entering details :